loafey/master-thesis/Proposal/Proposal/1. Intro.typ

 - Efficient Functional Program ming using Linear Types: The Array Fragment @juan2015efficient

 == Pre-existing work in the group

-System-Level Functional Language (SLFL) is a language based on Girard's linear logic #todo[Should PLL be referenced here too?] created by Jean-Philippe Bernardy #todo[correct?].
-SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.
-Although the language is not fully implemented, there are parts we can use.
+System-Level Functional Language (SLFL) is a language based on Girard's linear logic created by Jean-Philippe Bernardy SLFL is proposed as an alternative to system-level languages, as well as being an intermediate compilation target for functional languages.
+The language is not fully implemented, so we will have to complete the implementation before continuing with the planned work.

 In the master's thesis "Towards a practical execution model for functional languages with linear types" @nordmark2024 Nordmark implements a virtual